 The Giralda Tower has been a landmark of Seville since the Middle Ages.
 It’s also a UNESCO World Heritage Site along with the Cathedral, Alcazar Palace, and the General Archive of the Indies.

 Besides that, the tower provides some of the most impressive panoramic views of Seville.
-Climbing Giralda Tower for the panoramic views of the city is one the best things to do in Seville.
+Climbing Giralda Tower for panoramic views of the city is one of the best things to do in Seville.